sombit-roy/Numerical-Methods/README.md

 # Numerical Methods
-Codes for solving ODEs, PDEs and integrals using numerical methods
+Codes for solving ODEs (initial value and boundary value), PDEs and integrals using numerical analysis techniques.